mirulnasir/powerfilter/README.md

 2. You must use React.
 3. You must use Next.js + App router
 4. You must use the provided mock APIs.
-5. You must use the provided types, if you need to edit them, please include it under the section "Fixes" in your README.md.
+5. You must use the provided types.
-6. You must use the provided enums, if you need to edit them, please include it under the section "Fixes" in your README.md.
+6. You must use the provided enums.

 ### Product requirements